4.3. Preferences

 Default File Dialog Path

 Sets the default path in the file dialog.
-If none is entered, the path last used will be offered.
+If none is specified, the path last used will be offered.

 Screenshot Path